slothAD/KindredCommands/README.md

   - Shortcut: *.announce l*
 - `.announce change (Name) (Message) (Time) (OneTime: True/False)`
   - Changes an announcement in the list of announcements.
 Time is server time.
 OneTime true will only do it once, false will repeat the announcement every day at the same time.
 (Default False)
-  - Example: *.announce change Spooky ‚ÄúIt is the spookiest hour!‚Äù 12:00AM false*
+  - Example: *.announce change Spooky ìIt is the spookiest hour!î 12:00AM false*
   - Shortcut: *.announce c*

 ### Spawning Commands